FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 3. Natural Occurrence & Formation

-Coffee furanone is naturally found in a variety of foods, including coffee, roasted nuts, and certain fruits.
-It is primarily formed through the Maillard reaction, a complex chemical process that occurs during the roasting and cooking of foods.
-This reaction between amino acids and reducing sugars is responsible for the compound's characteristic aroma.
-Its presence in naturally derived flavors allows it to be designated as a "natural flavor" in regulatory terms.
+Coffee furanone naturally occurs in a variety of foods, including coffee, roasted nuts, and certain fruits.
+It is primarily formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the roasting and cooking processes.
+This compound is often associated with the "natural flavor" designation due to its presence in naturally processed foods.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs